 apt to install software instead of relying on modules.

-This is a Debian/Ubuntu tool that can create CD, USB, and netboot images.
-It’s much simpler to use than Remastersys, but it does not use your running system to build the image.
-Instead, you follow a “wizard” and choose your configuration options as you go.
+Live Magic is one more Debian tool for distro creation.
+It can create CDs, USBs, and netboot images.
+It’s much simpler to use than some of the other apps on this list, such as Remastersys, but it does not use your running system to build the image.
+Instead, follow a wizard and choose your configuration options as you go.
 The program will pull the packages from your repositories and install them into your image.